 Drive hundreds of miles across the desert to look at flowers?
 Are you mad?
 Thousands of people do just that each year on South Africa's west coast.
-As the winter rains set in over the arid Karoo and Kalahari, the dry grey scrub between Richtersveld in northern Namaqualand and Yzerfontein on the Cape West Coast bursts into the most extraordinary palette of vivid colour.
-What had seemed lifeless reveals itself as one of the most crowded biodiversity hotspots on the planet.
+As the winter rains set in over the arid Karoo and Kalahari deserts, the dry grey scrub between Richtersveld in northern Namaqualand and Yzerfontein on the Cape West Coast bursts into the most extraordinary palette of vivid color.
+What once seemed lifeless reveals itself as one of the most crowded biodiversity hotspots on the planet.
 This 650-kilometer stretch is known as the Cape Flower Route.

 The northern half of the Cape Flower Route centers around Namaqualand, a remote area of the Northern Cape known as South Africa's outback.
-The region is home to 6,000 plant species, 250 species of birds, 78 species of mammals, 132 species of reptiles and amphibians.
-Noone has counted the insects.
-Forty percent of the species found here are endemic - they exist nowhere else on Earth.
-In pride of place is the splashy Namaqualand daisy (Dimorphotheca sinuata), but there are many many other bright flowers from gladioli to strelizia and freesias, bulbs that are common in our gardens round the world.
+The region is home to 6,000 plant species, 250 species of bird and 78 species of mammal.
+40% of these species are endemic, meaning that they exist nowhere else on Earth.
+In pride of place is the splashy Namaqualand daisy (Dimorphotheca sinuata), but there are many other bright blooms to look out for, from gladioli to strelizia and freesias.

-Start at the provincial capital Springbok.
-The rocky Goegap Nature Reserve lies 15km (9 miles) southeast of town.
-Here, flower-watching is centered on the Hester Malan Wild Flower Garden (tel: +27 (0)27 718 9906) where it is possible to do guided tours in an open lorry through a landscape twisted by granite outcrops and populated by flowering cacti.
+Start your adventure at the provincial capital of Springbok with a visit to Goegap Nature Reserve, located 15 kilometers southeast of the town center.
+Here, flower-watching focuses on the Hester Malan Wild Flower Garden, where it is possible to do guided tours in an open truck through a landscape twisted by granite outcrops and populated by flowering cacti.

-The nearest section of the route to Cape Town is at Postberg, part of the West Coast National Park,.
-Here antelope such as bontebok and hartebeest frolic amongst the blossoms while the Langebaan lagoon adds majesty to the coast.
-From here, it's little more than an hour's drive back to the city centre.
+The nearest section of the route to Cape Town is located near Postberg, part of the West Coast National Park.
+Here antelope such as bontebok and hartebeest frolic amongst the blooms while the Langebaan lagoon adds majesty to the coast.
+From here, it's little more than an hour's drive back to the city center.